The Late Drawings of Andy Warhol, 1973–1987

-Featuring iconic images such as James Dean, Campbell’s Soup, Mickey Mouse, and John Wayne, The Late Drawings of Andy Warhol contains 50 drawings created by Warhol from 1973 to 1987 – many of which are being exhibited for the first time.
+Featuring iconic images such as James Dean, Campbell’s Soup, Mickey Mouse, and John Wayne, The Late Drawings of Andy Warhol contains fifty drawings Warhol created from 1973 to 1987.

-Warhol created Silver Clouds with the assistance of Billy Kluver for a 1966 exhibition at the Leo Castelli Gallery.
-Warhol designed an environment that included one room filled with Silver Clouds – helium-filled balloons which moved with the air currents.
-A favorite of visitors to the Warhol Museum, the Silver Clouds are refabricated for Warhol Museum-approved use in art exhibitions.
+Warhol created Silver Clouds with the assistance of Billy Klüver for a 1966 exhibition at the Leo Castelli Gallery.
+Warhol designed an environment filled with Silver Clouds, helium-filled balloons that moved with the air currents.
+A favorite of visitors to The Warhol, the Silver Clouds are reproduced for museum quality art installations and are not commercially available.

 From the 1960s into the early 1980s, Warhol created wallpaper with images of cows, fish, Chairman Mao, among others.
 The wallpaper was exhibited alongside Warhol’s paintings and prints.
 The Warhol refabricates Warhol’s wallpaper for museum-approved use in art exhibitions.
 Warhol’s wallpapers are not commercially available and have only been used in installations of Warhol’s work.